Volusion Review (Including Everything You Need to Know)

 Volusion – Templates and Design

-Volusion offers 11 free themes and 34 premium themes as of January 2020.
+Volusion offers 11 free themes and 34 premium themes.
 Compared to other website and eCommerce builders, this is a little on the slim side.
 Volusion’s premium themes cost $180 per piece, which is around £136.
 In comparison to the likes of Shopify and BigCommerce, they all offer premium themes at around the same cost.

 Although Volusion’s themes look a lot better since the V2 update, they’re still no match against SquareSpace.
 The themes are quite specific, so unless your business is shown, it’s going to be quite hard to customise your chosen theme.
 It’s not impossible, but it’s not the ideal situation that other builders seem to offer.